SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Dotnet/md-docs/Windows/Recommended/dotnet-windows-recommended-instrumentApplication.md

 In your `Program.cs` file, add OpenTelemetry as a service.
 Here, we are configuring these variables:

-`serviceName` - It is the name of your service.

-`otlpOptions.Endpoint` - It is the endpoint for your OTel Collector agent.

 &nbsp;

 Here’s a sample `Program.cs` file with the configured variables: